Read This First

 Prompt 3: Provide 3 examples of queries for which the forced recursion of CoT is recommended.

-The section works by contrast: Examples of Queries for Forced Recursion of Chain-of-Thought (CoT) Reasoning as a test case.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Examples of Queries for Forced Recursion of Chain-of-Thought (CoT) Reasoning as a test case.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The anchors here are Examples of Queries for Forced Recursion of Chain-of-Thought (CoT) Reasoning, Chain-of-Thought (CoT) Prompts vs. Standard Prompts, and Reasons for CoT Prompt Effectiveness.
-They show what is being tested, where the strain appears, and what changes in judgment once the example is taken seriously.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Read the section through Examples of Queries for Forced Recursion of Chain-of-Thought (CoT) Reasoning, Chain-of-Thought (CoT) Prompts vs. Standard Prompts, and Reasons for CoT Prompt Effectiveness.
+Together they show what is being tested, where the strain appears, and what changes once the example is taken seriously.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 This problem involves multiple steps, including identifying the type of differential equation, finding the homogeneous solution, finding a particular solution, and applying initial conditions.
 Recursively breaking down each step ensures accuracy and completeness.